Integrate Oracle Fusion Cloud with Data Lakehouse or Warehouse: The Ultimate Guide to Streamline Your Data Flow using BI Connector With Fabric

 Oracle Transactional Business Intelligence (OTBI) Limitations

-Oracle Fusion’s native reporting module, OTBI is a tool where users can create a view of the data they want from Subject Areas.
-The “Subject Areas” is a terminology given to a different set of out of the box schemas that Oracle creates and exposes in OTBI for the Fusion Cloud users, and these schemas are entirely different from the base tables.
+Oracle Fusion’s native reporting module is OTBI.
+This tool allows users to create a view of the data they want using Subject Areas.
+“Subject Areas” refers to a different set of out-of-the-box schemas.
+Oracle creates and exposes these schemas in OTBI for Fusion Cloud users.
+These schemas are completely different from the base tables.

 Oracle Business Intelligence Cloud Connector (BICC) Limitations

-Oracle BICC is the native tool that Oracle provides to Fusion customers for extracting Fusion Cloud data mainly for BI and Extract, Transform, and Load (ETL) purposes.
+Oracle BICC is the native tool that Oracle provides to Fusion customers.
+It helps extract Fusion Cloud data mainly for BI and ETL (Extract, Transform, and Load) purposes.

-The BICC still does not provision direct access to the base tables but exposes a different set of tables that are termed Public View Objects (PVOs).
+However, BICC does not provide direct access to the base tables.
+Instead, it exposes a different set of tables called Public View Objects (PVOs).
 The PVOs are flat table views that can be tapped into for getting the Fusion Cloud data out of Oracle.
 The most commonly faced challenges with the BICC PVOs are:

-1. Users are required to explore and understand the PVOs themselves, unlike the raw tables that they are quite familiar with
+- Users must explore and understand the PVOs on their own.
+This is unlike raw tables, which they are more familiar with.

-3. The users must set up a UCM Server or a database of their preference as a staging environment
+- Users must set up a UCM Server or a database of their choice as a staging environment.

-4. Using BICC also requires a certain level of custom coding skills, making it unattractive for users looking to quickly build and manage a data pipeline
+- Using BICC also requires custom coding skills.
+This makes it less attractive for users who want to build and manage pipelines quickly.

 BI Publisher Limitations